-It's mornings like this that make one feel close to heaven, and, if you've been following this blog for more than a day, you're aware that it's exactly that kind of feeling that opens us up to the Trickster's practical jokes.
+It may be steamy here on the Carolina coast, but it's still a beautiful morning.
+Days that begin like one make one feel close to heaven, and, if you've been following this blog for more than a day, you're aware that it's exactly that kind of feeling that opens us up to the Fate sisters' practical jokes.

 As I neared the front door of Native Grounds, I was feeling full of the energizing bunny.
-My step was peppy and I moved with lithesome grace, or something approximating lithesome grace.
+My step was peppy, and I moved with lithesome grace, or something approximating lithesome grace.

 On mornings like this, I greet everyone I see with a boisterous Good Morning!
-I wave to the baristas in the back kitchen and I shake hands with the other customers.
+I wave to the baristas in the kitchen, and I shake hands with the other customers.
 On occasion, I've even been known to slap backs and elbow ribs.

 In short, I'm a nuisance to everyone I encounter and, naturally, this behavior has lost me a great many friends.
-But still, if you observe my face, you will notice that my eyes wear a smile even if the lips don't.
-In a nutshell, I'm compassionate and encouraging.
+But still, if you observe my face, you will notice that my eyes wear a smile even if my lips don't.
+In a nutshell, I'm encouraging, uplifting, and cheerful to a point just short of being manic.

 This morning, like many before it, found me on a mission to fetch a cup of Jah's Mercy for Ms. Wonder.
-That mission never fails to remind me of an episode of the TV show, Frasier; the one that begins with Niles ordering a latte in Cafe Nervosa.
-I laugh just thinking about it and this morning was no different.
+It's a mission that never fails to remind me of an episode of the TV show, Frasier; the one that begins with Niles ordering a latte in Cafe Nervosa.

-I decided to share this bit of humor with the young barista who was waiting to take my order.
+I decided to share this bit of humor with the young barista who greeted me when I entered the cafe and who was waiting to take my order.

 "Good morning," she said, "what can I get you?"

 "Have you ever watched Frasier on TV?"
-I asked because I realize that the 20th century is ancient history to large and growing segment of the public.
+I asked because I realize that the 20th century is ancient history to a large and growing segment of the public.

 "What's the name of it?" she said.